 - Excise Tax:Annually by Jan.
 20th

 Effective October 1, 2018, a Direct Wine Shippers Permit is required for making on-site and off-site wine sales and shipments to consumers in Oklahoma.
 The cost for the initial permit is $300 with subsequent renewals costing $150 per year.

-- Once a winery has registered with the ABLE Commission for a Direct Wine Shippers Permit, the Commission will notify the Oklahoma Tax Commission and the Oklahoma Tax Commission will then send a letter to the winery with the forms for registering as a direct wine shipper taxpayer and a Vendor Use Tax Permit.
+- Once a winery has registered with the ABLE Commission for a Direct Wine Shippers Permit, the Commission will notify the Oklahoma Tax Commission and the Oklahoma Tax Commission will then send a letter and business registration packet to the winery notifying them of the requirements for receiving a Direct Wine Shipper (Tax) Permit and a Vendor Use Tax Permit.

 - Wineries should NOT complete the online business registration application.

 - Direct shippers must file an annual direct shipment report with the ABLE Commission.

 - The consumer is required to verify, by electronic means or otherwise, that they are at least twenty-one (21) years of age.

 - Direct shippers shall ensure that all packages containing wine shipped directly to a consumer in Oklahoma are conspicuously labeled with the words “CONTAINS ALCOHOL: SIGNATURE OF PERSON AGE 21 OR OLDER REQUIRED FOR DELIVERY” or are conspicuously labeled with alternative wording preapproved by the ABLE Commission.

 Note that starting Oct.
-1, 2018, the federal on-site provision will no longer apply to consumers in Oklahoma, and wineries that do not hold a Wine Shipper’s Permit will be prohibited from making on- or off-site shipments to Oklahoma consumers under any circumstances.
+1, 2018, the Federal on-site provision will no longer apply to consumers in Oklahoma, and wineries that do not hold a Wine Shipper’s Permit will be prohibited from making on-site or off-site shipments to Oklahoma consumers under any circumstances.